Inedo/inedo-docs/Various/ldap/combining-with-built-in.md

 #### Cannot Reference Another Hybrid Directory

 Hybrid directories are not permitted to contain other hybrid directories as part of its user directories configuration.
-This is primarily to prevent infinite loop and stack overflow conditions.